 Jason J. Borne, PE, CPSWQ, ENV SP, M.ASCE – ASCE Pittsburgh Sustainability Committee Vice Chair

-This is the second part in a series of ASCE-Pittsburgh articles related to the Envision Rating System.
+This is the third part in a series of ASCE-Pittsburgh articles related to the Envision Rating System.
 The first part of the series introduced the Envision Rating System and how it can be a valuable tool for engineers to evaluate the sustainability of projects.

 Envision, developed partly by the American Society of Civil Engineers, is a rating system that provides engineers a standardized tool for evaluating the level of sustainability for the diverse sectors of civil engineering infrastructure projects including: